Kiran-Bose/kbcm/README.md

 # kcm
 kcm is a commandline tool to copy and move files with integrated progress bar. kcm is written in shell script
+Note: kcm is included in package supreme. if supreme is already installed, skip installing.

     Usage: kcm [Flags] [source/path] [Destination/path]
       -m  Move